crossplane/docs/content/master/concepts/managed-resources.md

 Condition `Type: Ready` indicates if the external resource is ready to use.

 The Condition `Type: Ready` and `Status: True` indicates Provider created the external resource and notified Crossplane it's ready to use.
+Either the external API explicitly indicated the resource is ready or Crossplane appears to have successfully created the external resource.

 {{<hint "important" >}}
 Crossplane doesn't update `Status: True` during a resource update.